 In 1979, the Perrys moved from the area.
 Adaptive aquatics services continued under the leadership of Marvella Peterman, Executive Director of the Josephine Kernes Memorial Pool for 28 years.
 In 1986, the organization began a capital program to purchase the property and replace the aging structure.
 Funding was raised from contributions by generous foundations, service clubs and individuals.
 The board and staff worked with the architect to build a lasting facility that could serve people with a broad range of physical disabilities.
 The new pool opened its doors in July, 1992.back to top

 Kernes Adaptive Aquatics thanks the generous individuals, businesses, service clubs, municipalities and foundations who make our work possible.
-Special support is provided by:
+Special annual support is provided by:

 City of Monterey